sslukess/AutoTrip/README.md

 ## 🫐 License

-Luke's Web Page © 2023 by sslukess is licensed under CC BY-NC-ND 4.0
+AutoTrip © 2023 by sslukess is licensed under CC BY-NC-ND 4.0